SourceDiver42/plyoung.github.io/pages/blox/blox-area-trigger.md

 Optionally you may add the Trigger(s) to a unique Layer and configure what can interact with it in the [Layer Collision Matrix](https://docs.unity3d.com/Manual/LayerBasedCollision.html).
 You might for example tun off interaction between the floor and the trigger's layer.
 Menu: `Edit > Project Settings > Physics`

+The Area Trigger Blox Events can be found under `Game Systems > AreaTrigger`.
+They can be used in Blox on both the Area Trigger object and the Object which caused it to trigger.

 ![](img/blox/30.png)